 Use of the Advent Wreath entered our observance of the season during the last century.
 The wreath consists of four candles, one of which is lighted on each of the four Advent Sundays.
 As the days grow shorter and the nights grow longer, we light more candles until we celebrate the birth of the Light of the World on December 25, symbolized by a larger white candle in the center of the wreath.

 When purple or violet was the seasonal color, that was the choice of color for the hangings, vestments, and Advent Wreath candles.
 However, rose, a lighter shade of purple, was often used on the third Sunday.
 Rose was thought to be representative of a less penitential theme for that Sunday, on which the first word of the Introit was “Rejoice.”
-Now that Advent is no longer observed as a primarily penitential season, the candles are blue and there is no need for a rose candle to suggest that we “lighten up.”
+Now that Advent is no longer observed as a primarily penitential season, the candles, like the hangings and vestments, are blue and there is no need for a rose candle to suggest that we “lighten up.”